Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 And lest I should be exalted above measure through the abundance of the revelations, there was given to me a thorn in the flesh, the messenger of Satan to buffet me, lest I should be exalted above measure.
 For this thing I besought the Lord thrice, that it might depart from me.
 And he said unto me, My grace is sufficient for thee: for my strength is made perfect in weakness.
 Most gladly therefore will I rather glory in my infirmities, that the power of Christ may rest upon me.
 (2 Corinthians 12:17-9)

 Even though most people know the metaphor Paul used, there are other places in the Bible where the expression is used.
-Joshua 23:13 records the metaphor as well as Ezekiel 28:24.
+Joshua 23:13 speaks about the metaphor as being thorns in the eyes.
+Ezekiel 28:24 also mentions a thorn as a metaphor of pain and discomfort.

 The word "buffet" means to "harass, torment, torture and to be made to feel uncomfortable."
 In other words, the thorn was given to Paul to keep him humble and on level ground.
 With a thorn in his flesh, Paul would not think he was or should be more important than others.

 Since the thorn came from the messenger of Satan, some think the thorn in Paul's flesh was put there to hinder his work for the Lord.
-If Satan gave Paul the thorn in his flesh to hinder his work, God allowed Paul to keep it to enhance his work for the Lord.
+If Satan gave Paul the thorn in his flesh to hinder his work, God allowed Paul to keep it to enhance his work for the Kingdom of God.

 Paul continued by calling the thorn in his flesh "this thing."
 He said he talked to the Lord three times about "this thing."
 He prayed that it would depart from him.
-God answered Paul's prayer but not in the way he thought he would.
+God answered Paul's prayer but not in the way Paul expected.
 God did not remove the thorn.
 Instead, God gave Paul something greater.

 Meaning of "My Grace is Sufficient"